The heidi hat

 “OMG Truckers!
 There are so many deigns I just can’t decide!!”

 Today the hats are still going strong.
 We mostly do festivals and custom jobs for women’s events.
 People ask why I don’t get them manufactured now that we have more demand.
 The truth is I feel like we’ve created something special, the look and feel of Heidi Hats are unique.
-You know lots of effort, love and curse words by local women went into your hat and that means something and I want to keep it that way.
+You know lots of effort, love and curse words by me and other local women went into your hat and that means something to our outdoor community.